-The UK government recently announced a change to the rules of representation before the UKIPO.
-From 1 January 2021, new trademark, design and patent applications and contentious actions at the UKIPO will require a 'UK address for service' to be appointed, as Vanessa Harrow and Kate McNamara explain.
+At the end of 2020, the UK government announced a change to the rules of representation before the UKIPO.
+New trademark, design and patent applications and contentious actions at the UKIPO now require a 'UK address for service' to be appointed, as Vanessa Harrow and Kate McNamara explain.

 What is an address for service?